arackaf/mongo-graphql-starter/README.md

 Exact match

-`field: <value>` - will match results with exactly that value
+`field: <value>` - will match results with exactly that value.

 Not equal

 `field_ne: <value>` - will match results that do not have this value.
 For array types, pass in a whole array of values, and Mongo will do an element by element comparison.

 `in` match